Anaminus/roblox-library/modules/Binstruct/README.md

 A hook indicates whether the type will be handled.
 If it returns true, then the type is handled normally.
 If false is returned, then the type is skipped.

-The hook receives a *stack* function, which is used to index keys in the stack.
-The first parameter to *stack* is the *level*, which determines how far down to search the stack. level 0 searches the current structure.
-The second argument to *stack* is the *key* to index in the found structure.
-Returns nil if *level* is out of bounds, or if *key* could not be found.
+The hook receives a *stack* function, which is used to index structures in the stack.
+The first parameter to *stack* is the *level*, which determines how far down to index the stack. level 0 gets the current structure.
+Returns nil if *level* is out of bounds.

 The hook also receives the accumulated result of each hook in the same scope.
 It will be true only if no other hooks returned true.